-We will now give a small upgrade of \cref{BFN Ring Objects Theorem to Coulomb Branch}, which we state precisely in \cref{lemma that relevant Coulomb branches are Kostant sections}, that informally says that \begin{enumerate} \item Both varieties appearing in the isomorphism \cref{Isomorphism for PGLn} naturally acquire actions of $\M_C(\PGL_n, 0)$ for which this isomorphism is equivariant and \item There is a similar equivariant isomorphism as in \cref{Isomorphism for PGLn} where $\PGL_n$ is replaced with other various type $A$ groups such as $\GL_n$ and more generally products of copies of various $\GL_m$. \end{enumerate} We remark that both of these points may be known to experts, but we are unable to find a precise formulation or proof of these facts in the literature.
+We will now give a small upgrade of \cref{BFN Ring Objects Theorem to Coulomb Branch}, which we state precisely in \cref{lemma that relevant Coulomb branches are Kostant sections}, which informally says that \begin{enumerate} \item Both varieties appearing in the isomorphism \cref{Isomorphism for PGLn} naturally acquire actions of $\M_C(\PGL_n, 0)$ for which this isomorphism is equivariant and \item There is a similar equivariant isomorphism as in \cref{Isomorphism for PGLn} where $\PGL_n$ is replaced with other various type $A$ groups such as $\GL_n$ and more generally products of copies of various $\GL_m$. \end{enumerate} We remark that both of these points may be known to experts, but we are unable to find a precise formulation or proof of these facts in the literature.

 To state \cref{lemma that relevant Coulomb branches are Kostant sections} precisely, we set more notation.
-For $m_i$ as above, let $A_{\vec{m}}$ denote any quiver whose underlying graph is If our partition $\vec{m}$ contains one element (i.e. $\vec{m} = $), we have $A_n = A_{\vec{m}}$.
-As above, our partition $\vec{m}$ determines a standard Levi subgroup $L$ of $\GL_n$, consisting of block diagonal matrices; we let $\overline{L} \subseteq \PGL_n$ denote the image of this group under the quotient map and let $S(L) := L \cap \SL_n$.
+For $m_i$ as above, let $A_{\vec{m}}$ denote any quiver whose underlying graph is Observe that if our ordered partition $\vec{m}$ contains one element (i.e. $\vec{m} = $), we have $A_n = A_{\vec{m}}$.
+As above, our ordered partition $\vec{m}$ determines a standard Levi subgroup $L$ of $\GL_n$, consisting of block diagonal matrices; we let $\overline{L} \subseteq \PGL_n$ denote the image of this group under the quotient map and let $S(L) := L \cap \SL_n$.